-TOE Security Functionality Addressed issue start up and shutdown operations using predefine procedures.
-Advanced Operator - A person with advanced operator authority possesses operator authority plus the ability to perform some additional recovery and maintenance tasks.
-Programmer - A person with programmer authority has the ability to customize the system in order to determine its operation.
-Access Administrator - A person with access administrator authority has the ability to create, modify, or delete user profiles on the HMC or for service mode on the support element.
-A user profile consists of user identification, a password, managed resource roles and task roles.
-Service Representative - A person with service representative authority has access to tasks related to the repair and maintenance of the system.
-In addition to the predefined user roles supplied with the console the ability to define customized user roles is also provided.
-A user role is a collection of authorizations.
-A user role can be created to define the set of tasks allowed for a given class of users (task roles) or it can be created to define the set of managed objects that are manageable for a user (managed resource roles).
+TOE Security Functionality Addressed issue

+for a given class of users (task roles) or it can be created to define the set of managed objects that are manageable for a user (managed resource roles).
 A customized user role is based on one of the predefined user roles from which objects or tasks are removed.

 Once user roles are defined or customized they can be used to create new users with their own permissions.
 A user can be created with one or more user roles.

+The following general definitions can be established:

+Administrator The Administrator is defined to be any user(s) with access to the HMC/SE workplace.

+Security Administrator

+Any administrator authorized to perform all of the following tasks:

+Archive Security Logs

+Change LPAR Controls

+Change LPAR Group Controls

+Change LPAR I/O Priority Queuing

+Change LPAR Security

+Customize/Delete Activation Profiles

+Input/Output (I/O) Configuration

+Logical Processor Add

+Manage Users Wizard

+Reassign Channel Path

+User Management

-The following general definitions can be established: Administrator The Administrator is defined to be any user(s) with access to the HMC/SE workplace.
-Security Administrator Any administrator authorized to perform all of the following tasks: Archive Security Logs Change LPAR Controls Change LPAR Group Controls Change LPAR I/O Priority Queuing Change LPAR Security Customize/Delete Activation Profiles Input/Output (I/O) Configuration Logical Processor Add Manage Users Wizard Reassign Channel Path User Management View Security Logs A detailed list of the console actions authorized for each predefined role is contained in the Hardware Management Console Operations Guide [8].
-Object Reuse The TOE supports object reuse by means of: Clearing of all storage prior to allocation or re-allocation.
+View Security Logs

+A detailed list of the console actions authorized for each predefined role is contained in the Hardware Management Console Operations Guide [8].

+Object Reuse The TOE supports object reuse by means of:

+Clearing of all storage prior to allocation or re-allocation.

 Resetting all information in physical processors before dispatching the processor to a new logical partition.

 Resetting non-shared channel paths and attached I/O devices prior to allocation to a logical partition.

-TOE Security Functionality Addressed issue Reliability of Service The TOE supports the control of the processor running time and wait completion processor parameters.
+Reliability of Service The TOE supports the control of the processor running time and wait completion processor parameters.
 These parameters provide the ability to share physical processor resources on either an event-driven basis or a time-driven basis.
-Disabling event-driven dispatching causes shared physical processor resources to be distributed on the basis of time intervals according to the weights specified to effectively prevent unauthorized denial of service TSF Protection The TOE supports TSF protection by means of: Self test whenever the TOE is loaded and started and periodically during operation.
-The PR/SM kernel is loaded into a protected area of central storage where it is inaccessible by any users, operating systems or applications.
-An alternate (backup) SE operates to provide real time mirroring of relevant system data: IOCDSs, audit log, image profiles.
+Disabling event-driven dispatching causes shared physical processor resources to be distributed on the basis of time intervals according to the weights specified to effectively prevent unauthorized denial of service.

+TSF Protection The TOE supports TSF protection by means of: • Self test whenever the TOE is loaded and started and periodically during operation. • The PR/SM kernel is loaded into a protected area of central storage

+where it is inaccessible by any users, operating systems or applications.

+TOE Security Functionality Addressed issue An alternate (backup) SE operates to provide real time mirroring of relevant system data: IOCDSs, audit log, image profiles.

-Table 3: Summary of security features
+Table 3: Summary of TOE Security Functionality